Tension between string amplitude prescriptions with presumed spacetime supersymmetry: Discussion

 where $\{B_m,B_{m \alpha}\}$ are superfields\footnote{The inverse power of $\gamma$ looks problematic, but it disappears when saturating the ghost measure in the tree level correlator.}, would lead to correlator contributions in \eqref{eq:N-pointXYZ} beyond \eqref{eq:N-point-PS-new}.
 The solution to this problem will be left for future investigations, but we are optimistic it can be found, in particular because of the richer world-sheet content available.

 \paragraph*{Acknowledgments} We would like to thank Nathan Berkovits, Humberto Gomez, and Carlos Mafra for useful discussions.
 RLJ is supported by the GA\v{C}R grant 25-16244S from the Czech Science Foundation.
 The work of TA was partially supported by the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (project {\tt FORTE CZ.02.01.01/00/22\_008/0004632}), through its research mobility program.
 AG is supported by a Royal Society funding, URF\textbackslash{R}\textbackslash221015.
 SPK is supported by the Marie Sk\l odowska-Curie Actions -- COFUND project, which is co-funded by the European Union (Physics for Future -- Grant Agreement No. 101081515).
-SPK also thanks ICTP-SAIFR for providing all the necessary support during his secondment visit.
+SPK would like to thank ICTP-SAIFR (FAPESP grant 2021/14335-0) where part of this work was done.